-Don't buy land without being willing to put in time and effort.Are you ready to stay for the long term?
+Try renting before you buy.Are you ready to stay for the long term?
 If you are not ready to become a Premium member you can rent a variety of properties from estate managers or land managers.
 Once you've become Premium you may choose a Linden home or you can purchase a parcel on the Mainland (I won't be talking about buying whole islands or sims - By the time you're ready for that you won't need this article - I hope.)

-Don't confuse renting with paying tier.
+Don't confuse renting with paying tier

 Note that there is no sliding scale - you buy one square meter over your level and you are in the next tier level.
 (This is why you will find little parcel slivers all over Second Life made when someone realized "I'm not using all my prim allowance, so why don't I hack off the back 40 and reduce my tier?")
 Also note that you are charged for the most land you own at any time during the tier period, so don't think you can buy that humongous piece of property and re-sell it before tier time and not have to pay tier on it.
 The rates for large "islands" or sims separated from the Mainland are different, and I'm not going into that there.
 There are also some discounts for land held by groups.